Freeform finds audience with its millennial-first approach | WTOP

 Before the switch to Freeform, the network pushed boundaries with shows like “The Secret Life of the American Teenager,” which debuted in 2008 and tackled teenage pregnancy.
 From there, shows like “Pretty Little Liars” and “The Fosters” offered a less restrained portrayal of themes from sex and sexuality to race and class.

-Actress Francia Raisa, who appeared on “Secret Life” and now stars in “grown-ish,” said the rebrand has led to bolder content.
+Actress Francia Raisa, who appeared on “Secret Life” and now stars in “grown-ish,” said the rebrand has led to bolder storytelling.

 “Even some of the stuff that we were talking about as the seasons progressed (on ‘Secret Life’), I saw that they were still kind of trying to dim it down a little bit like it was too much,” she said.
 “I’ve definitely seen it grow and progress, and I love it so much because they’re really trying to target that younger audience and it’s not so much of a fantasy anymore.”